 The SmartCraft Group provides software solutions for the construction industry in Norway, Sweden and Finland.
-The parent company is SmartCraft ASA with head office in Ålesund, Norway.
-SmartCraft ASA owns 100% of the shares in the subsidiaries.
-In addition to the parent company the Group has 3 companies in Norway, 3 companies in Sweden and 2 companies in Finland.

-In 2021 SmartCraft AS became SmartCraft ASA as it changed from a private limited company to a public limited company.
-The company was listed on the Oslo Stock Exchange "Oslo Børs" in June.
+The parent company is SmartCraft ASA with head office in Hønefoss, Norway.
+In addition to the parent company the Group comprises of 7 companies in Norway, 3 companies in Sweden and 2 companies in Finland.
+SmartCraft ASA owns 100% of the shares in the subsidiaries except in SMCRT MGMT 1 AS where management and key employees holds 20% related to the long-term investment program.
+SmartCraft ASA is listed on the Oslo Stock Exchange "Oslo Børs".

-The Group has an active M&A strategy and has acquired complementary companies and solutions the last years.
-In 2021 the Group acquired the solutions HomeRun and Kvalitetskontroll.
+The Group has an active M&A strategy and has acquired complementary solutions the last years.
+In 2022 the Group acquired the solutions El-verdi and ELinn.